jdrst/csharp-language-server/README.md

 - Downloads `Microsoft.CodeAnalysis.LanguageServer`
 - Launches `Microsoft.CodeAnalysis.LanguageServer` as a process
 - Passes the provided `unix socket` or named pipe and forwards all communication to `stdio`
+- Waits for `capabilities` notification from the server, and forces `pull diagnostics` to be available.
+This forces the server respect clients who do not support dynamic registration of diagnostic capabilities.
 - Waits for an `initialize` notification from the client, and finds relevant `.sln` or `.csproj` files and sends them to the server as a custom `open` notification.

 ## Installation